-To the maximum extent possible, design all exterior and interior pathways, spaces, building components, fixtures, equipment and furnishings to allow full, comfortable and convenient access and use by all persons.
-Provide hardware and fixtures that disabled persons can use easily without outside assistance.
-Projects are to align with Yale Resource Office on Disabilities recommendations.
-Provide fixtures with fittings and controls that are manageable without special instruction or the need for excessive force.
+To the maximum extent possible, design all exterior and interior pathways, spaces, building components, fixtures, equipment, and furnishings to allow for fully convenient access and use by all persons.

+Projects shall align with the Office of Facilities accessibility guidelines and recommendations from Yale's Advisory Committee on Accessibility Resources.
+Project stakeholders provide hardware and fixtures that persons with a diverse range of abilities can easily use without assistance, while also providing fixtures with fittings and controls that are manageable without special instruction or the need for excessive force.

-Roof Worker Access and Safety
+A. Roof Worker Access and Safety

-Provide permanent access to all areas of the roof in the form of stairs, or fixed ladders with Yale approval.
+Provide permanent access to all areas of the roof in the form of stairs, or fixed ladders, with Yale University approval.

-Access for Maintenance
+B. Access for Maintenance